isotopp/isotopp.github.io/content/posts/2023-05-05-50-years-in-filesystems-1974.md

 The function consumes an inode (`ip`) and a logical block number `bn` and returns a physical block number.
 That is, it maps a block in a file to a block on a disk, hence the name.

-The first 10 block pointers are stored directly in the inode.
+The first 10-block pointers are stored directly in the inode.
 That is, to access for example block 0, `bmap()` [will look up](https://github.com/dspinellis/unix-history-repo/blob/Research-V7-Snapshot-Development/usr/sys/sys/subr.c#L40) `di_addr[0]` in the inode and return this block number.

 Additional blocks are stored in an indirect block, and the indirect block is stored in the inode.